1995parham/saf/README.md

 you can switch between them by commenting out the one you don't want.

 In case of having not important consumers, you can use NATS core consume type from your subject (in this case, you don't need any stream).
-These consumers loss messages in their downtime (please note that, NATS use TCP and you will not loss any messages in case of healthy producer and consumer) but they have a little footprint on server.
+These consumers lose messages in their downtime (please note that, NATS use TCP and you will not lose any messages in case of healthy producer and consumer) but they have a little footprint on server.

 ## Up and Running